 The so-called "Big Four" of thrash metal—Metallica, Megadeth, Slayer, and Anthrax—all burst out of the heavy metal underground during the insanely fertile period between 1983 and 1985.
 Thanks to college radio, demo-tape trading, and underground fanzines, each of these new bands was eagerly welcomed by hordes of hungry metal fans around the world, all looking for the next big thing in loud, fast, and obnoxious music.

 The exact origin of the term "Big Four," as it applies to this particular quartet of bands, has been debated in metal circles for decades.
-Some say the term was coined because they were the first four acts to become well-known (and therefore the biggest selling) in the thrash metal movement.
+Some say the term was coined because these were the first four acts to become well-known (and therefore the biggest selling) in the thrash metal movement.
 Others say it was because they were the first four thrash bands to sign deals with major record labels, back when that sort of thing was still considered a "positive" (haha).

 Released: July 1983, MegaForce Records